HTTPArchive/almanac.httparchive.org/src/content/en/2021/cms.md

   sql_file="core_web_vitals_by_geo.sql"
 ) }}

-We can see that while WordPress was passing on 19% of the total origins counted across all countries, WordPress sites are passing at a higher percentage in various countries.
+We can see that while WordPress was passing on 19% of the total origins counted across all countries, WordPress sites are passing in a very different percentage in various countries.
 In Japan, 38% of sites have good CWVs for mobile visitors, but in Brazil, only 5% have good CWVs.

 This exposes a very interesting view of Core Web Vitals and hints at a geographical bias when comparing CWV for different platforms.
 If a CMS only has a presence in certain countries, comparing the aggregate percentage isn’t a fair comparison.